Tell us a bit about yourself

 What is the biggest challenge?

 Another challenge we have in practice is the growing percentage of customers who book appointments and fail to attend.
-If you cannot make it for any reason, we would appreciate it if you could give us a call - so we can give your appointment to somebody else.
+So if you cannot make it, just let us know so we can book someone else in.